WatForm/fortress/core/src/main/scala/fortress/compilers/README.md

 The Compiler's subclasses are arranged hierarchically: trait Compiler
+    - BaseCompiler - defns used in all compilers
-	- StandardCompiler - default is constants method but with common variation points
+		+ StandardCompiler - default is constants method but with common variation points
-		+ ClaessenCompiler
+			* ClaessenCompiler
-		+ DatatypeWithRangeEUFCompiler
+			* DatatypeWithRangeEUFCompiler
-			* DatatypeNoRangeEUFCompiler
+				- DatatypeNoRangeEUFCompiler
-		+ DatatypeWithRangeNoEUFCompiler
+			* DatatypeWithRangeNoEUFCompiler
-			* DatatypeNoRangeNoEUFCompiler
+				- DatatypeNoRangeNoEUFCompiler
-	- JoeSymmetryCompilers - compilers testing symmetry breaking and sort inference (IEEE TSE 2023)
+		+ JoeSymmetryCompilers - compilers testing symmetry breaking and sort inference (IEEE TSE 2023)
 	- ConfigurableCompiler - provides more flexibility in setting the set of transformers for the compiler
 	- trait PervasiveTypeChecking - adds typechecking between all transformers as a check